-Per previously issued PUD Ordinance 07-26, the Project site was historically cleared.
-Prior to clearing, it is anticipated that the entire site consisted of native vegetation.
-However, the Project contains 3.17± acres of on-site right of way and access and utility easements which were not classified as native vegetation for the current zoning amendment application.
-After the right of way and easement acreage was deducted from the Project acreage, the remaining 37.62± acres were classified as native vegetation (Exhibit 5).
+The proposed zoning amendment application includes the addition of a residential land use to the PUD.
+Per LDC Section 3.05.07.B.1, for a Residential or Mixed-Use Development, the minimum preserve requirement is 25 percent of the native vegetation.
+In the current condition, the Project contains $3.17\pm$ acres of on-site right of way and access/ utility easements which are not classified as native vegetation for this zoning amendment application.
+After the right of way and easement acreage are deducted from the Project acreage, the remaining $37.62\pm$ acres are classified as native vegetation (Table 1, Exhibit 6).